kubeflow/kfp-tekton/tekton_kfp_guide.md

     Then visit the Kubeflow endpoint `<node_public_ip>:31380` to login into Kubeflow

 1. Visit [KFP Tekton User Guide](/samples/kfp-user-guide) and start learning how to use Kubeflow pipeline.

+1. Visit [KFP Tekton Admin Guide](/kfp-admin-guide.md) for how to configure kfp-tekton with different settings.

 ## Verify installation